ShiJbey/Infiniforge/README.md

-# Weapon Forge
+# Infiniforge Forge (Infinite Forge)

-Weapon Forge is designed to be a NodeJS RESTful API that returns JSON representations of procedurally generated 3D sword meshes.
+InfiniForge is designed to be a NodeJS RESTful API that returns JSON representations of procedurally generated 3D sword meshes.

 ## Dependencies when not using Docker